Lady Gaga The Mayhem Ball tour

 Lady Gaga fans should leave the car at home and catch public transport to avoid the traffic delays.
 Concert tickets include travel on public transport.
 Plan your trip using the Trip Planner or free Opal Travel app and see the Olympic Park transport map (pdf 551KB) to find your way.

-• If you have pre-booked parking, follow the directions of staff and have your parking ticket ready to show at the car park entry.
+- If you have pre-booked follow directions of staff and have your parking ticket ready to show at the car park entry.
 After the show, traffic will be very heavy as everyone leaves at the same time.
 Expect to allow up to an hour of additional travel time exiting car parks.

-• You can also consider parking at a nearby train station commuter car park and continuing your trip on one of the many extra trains running to Olympic Park, at no extra cost.
+- If you haven't pre-booked parking do not drive to Olympic Park.
+You will need to catch public transport as there will be no parking available on-site.
+You can also consider parking at a nearby commuter car park and continuing your trip by train or bus to Olympic Park, at no extra cost.

 Avoid the delays and arrive early to enjoy the pre-event atmosphere.
 Local cafes and restaurants will be open, and Fig Grove will be a hub of food-trucks and entertainment.